From Tennessee to Texas to New York,

 Justin resides in Brooklyn, New York, and is in constant demand for his ability as a multi-instrumentalist, knowledge of synthesis and sound design, familiarity with a broad spectrum of musical realms, and abundant creative energy.

-In spring of 2019, Justin released Secret Place, his long-awaited debut solo record of all new original material, and in June of this year, he released an adaptation of Flor Peeters's 35 Miniatures for Organ for synthesizers.
+In May of 2019, Justin released Secret Place, his long-awaited debut solo record of all new original material, and in June of 2020, he released an adaptation of Flor Peeters's 35 Miniatures for Organ for synthesizers.